MicrosoftDocs/powerapps-docs/articles/gateway-reference.md

 If you want to be exhaustive, substitute the **ComputerName** and **Port** values with those listed under **Configure ports** later in this topic.

 The firewall may also be blocking the connections that the Azure Service Bus makes to the Azure data centers.
-If that is the case, you'll want to whitelist (unblock) all of the IP addresses for your region for those data centers.
+If that's the case, you'll want to whitelist (unblock) all of the IP addresses for your region for those data centers.
 You can get a list of Azure IP addresses [here](https://www.microsoft.com/download/details.aspx?id=41653).

 **Configure ports**